Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Conditions for long-range dependence

 The placement of the support bounds with respect to the mean value is demonstrated in \Figref{fig:tau-range} for various values of the width parameter $\Delta$ and for scaling exponents $\alpha\in[0,3]$.
 For ${\alpha<1}$ the increase in $\Delta$ implies the decrease of the lower bound $\taumin$ with respect to the mean value, while the upper bound $\taumax$ remains at the order of magnitude of the mean value.
 The opposite is true for $\alpha>2$, where $\taumax$ increases with respect to the mean value while $\taumin$ remains close to the mean value.
 Figure~\ref{fig:tau-range} shows a smooth transition between these two regimes.
 At $\alpha=3/2$ both $\taumin$ and $\taumax$ are at equal logarithmic distance from the mean value.

 Considering the divergence of the upper bound as the driver of long-range dependence, \Eqref{tmax-limit-delta-infinity} suggests that $\alpha\geq1$ is necessary for arbitrarily long pulse durations to emerge from a sufficiently wide bounded Pareto distribution.
-As $\Delta$ approaches infinity, the pulse duration variance given by \Eqref{var-bPareto} has the following limits
+As the value of $\Delta$ approaches infinity, the pulse duration variance given by \Eqref{var-bPareto} has the following limits

 Long-range dependence is thus expected in the exponent range $1\leq\alpha\leq3$.

 As the power-law exponent increases beyond $\alpha=3$, the bounded Pareto distribution narrows and assumes the shape of a degenerate distribution corresponding to constant pulse duration.
 Conversely, in the limit $\alpha\rightarrow0$ the bounded Pareto distribution reduces to a uniform distribution, with no long-range correlations involved \cite{2017-garcia-PhysPlasm}.